-Caroline Chen is an assistant professor in the Department of Accounting and Finance at the Lucas College and Graduate School of Business.
-She holds a law degree from American University and a master of law degree in taxation from Georgetown University.
+Caroline Chen is an associate professor in the Department of Accounting and Finance at the Lucas College and Graduate School of Business.
 For 13 years, she served as a senior attorney at the Internal Revenue Service, primarily with the Large Business and International Division.
 She is admitted to practice in California, Maryland, New Jersey, New York and the District of Columbia.
 She is a member of the bar of the U.S. Tax Court and the U.S. District Court for the Northern District of California.
+She holds a law degree from American University and a master of law degree in taxation from Georgetown University.

-Stoyu Ivanov is an associate professor of accounting and finance and assistant director of the Center for Banking and Financial Services.
-In addition, he is a Nancie Fimbel Investment Fellow in the Lucas College and Graduate School of Business.
+Stoyu Ivanov is a professor of accounting and finance and assistant director of the Center for Banking and Financial Services.
+He is also a Nancie Fimbel Investment Fellow at the Lucas College and Graduate School of Business.
+Ivanov teaches corporate finance, financial markets and institutions and real estate finance.
+His research focuses on exchange-traded funds and indexing.
 He holds a doctoral degree from the University of Nebraska.
-Ivanov teaches corporate finance, financial markets and institutions and real estate finance.
-His research focuses on exchange traded funds and indexing.